Busey Bank Sells 358 Shares of PPG Industries, Inc. (NYSE:PPG)

-Busey Bank lowered its stake in PPG Industries, Inc. (NYSE:PPG – Free Report) by 9.1% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 3,577 shares of the specialty chemicals company’s stock after selling 358 shares during the quarter.
-Busey Bank’s holdings in PPG Industries were worth $535,000 as of its most recent SEC filing.
+Busey Bank decreased its position in PPG Industries, Inc. (NYSE:PPG – Free Report) by 9.1% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 3,577 shares of the specialty chemicals company’s stock after selling 358 shares during the quarter.
+Busey Bank’s holdings in PPG Industries were worth $535,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also made changes to their positions in PPG.
-Valued Wealth Advisors LLC purchased a new stake in shares of PPG Industries in the fourth quarter worth about $26,000.
-SJS Investment Consulting Inc. raised its holdings in shares of PPG Industries by 588.5% during the 4th quarter.
-SJS Investment Consulting Inc. now owns 179 shares of the specialty chemicals company’s stock worth $27,000 after acquiring an additional 153 shares in the last quarter.
-CVA Family Office LLC bought a new position in shares of PPG Industries during the 4th quarter valued at approximately $28,000.
-Quarry LP bought a new stake in PPG Industries in the second quarter worth $29,000.
-Finally, Intrepid Capital Management Inc. purchased a new stake in PPG Industries during the second quarter valued at $30,000.
-Institutional investors own 81.86% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in PPG.
+Valued Wealth Advisors LLC bought a new position in PPG Industries in the fourth quarter valued at approximately $26,000.
+SJS Investment Consulting Inc. boosted its stake in shares of PPG Industries by 588.5% during the 4th quarter.
+SJS Investment Consulting Inc. now owns 179 shares of the specialty chemicals company’s stock worth $27,000 after acquiring an additional 153 shares during the period.
+CVA Family Office LLC acquired a new position in shares of PPG Industries during the 4th quarter worth approximately $28,000.
+Quarry LP bought a new stake in PPG Industries in the 2nd quarter valued at $29,000.
+Finally, Intrepid Capital Management Inc. bought a new position in PPG Industries during the second quarter worth $30,000.
+81.86% of the stock is currently owned by institutional investors and hedge funds.

 PPG Industries Announces Dividend

 The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, March 12th.
-Investors of record on Thursday, February 15th were issued a dividend of $0.65 per share.
-This represents a $2.60 annualized dividend and a yield of 1.86%.
-The ex-dividend date of this dividend was Thursday, February 15th.
-PPG Industries’s payout ratio is 48.69%.
+Investors of record on Thursday, February 15th were issued a $0.65 dividend.
+The ex-dividend date was Thursday, February 15th.
+This represents a $2.60 dividend on an annualized basis and a yield of 1.86%.
+PPG Industries’s dividend payout ratio (DPR) is presently 48.69%.

 Insider Buying and Selling

-In other news, CFO Vincent J. Morales sold 3,400 shares of PPG Industries stock in a transaction on Friday, March 1st.
+In related news, CFO Vincent J. Morales sold 3,400 shares of the stock in a transaction on Friday, March 1st.
 The stock was sold at an average price of $140.94, for a total value of $479,196.00.
-Following the transaction, the chief financial officer now directly owns 28,439 shares in the company, valued at approximately $4,008,192.66.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-0.56% of the stock is currently owned by insiders.
+Following the completion of the sale, the chief financial officer now directly owns 28,439 shares in the company, valued at $4,008,192.66.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.56% of the stock is owned by corporate insiders.

 PPG Industries, Inc manufactures and distributes paints, coatings, and specialty materials in the United States, Canada, the Asia Pacific, Latin America, Europe, the Middle East, and Africa.
 It operates through two segments, Performance Coatings and Industrial Coatings.
 The Performance Coatings segment offers coatings, solvents, adhesives, sealants, sundries, and software for automotive and commercial transport/fleet repair and refurbishing, light industrial coatings, and specialty coatings for signs; wood stains; paints, thermoplastics, pavement marking products, and other advanced technologies for pavement marking for government, commercial infrastructure, painting, and maintenance contractors; and coatings, sealants, transparencies, transparent armor, adhesives, engineered materials, and packaging and chemical management services for commercial, military, regional jet, and general aviation aircraft.